CARBON PRICING: What is a carbon credit worth?

-While all Gold Standard projects play a critical role in our transition to a low-carbon economy, some projects go far beyond carbon mitigation.
+While all Gold Standard-certified projects play a critical role in our transition to a low-carbon economy, our projects also go far beyond carbon mitigation.
 Using a value-driven model to set a price for carbon credits can truly account for the holistic environmental, social and economic impacts of a specific project—that is, both in emissions reductions plus the additional development benefits that can transform lives.

 The United States Environmental Protection Agency (EPA) released an updated report in 2015 to estimate the total cost of carbon to society.
 Figure 2 summarizes these costs over time according to different risks and assumptions of climate science.
 This means that for every tonne of carbon dioxide we emit into the atmosphere, we sacrifice between $11 and $212 in environmental degradation and negative social impacts.
 In theory, these should be accounted for in the price of a carbon credit.

 To take this a step further and shine a light on the value above and beyond carbon mitigation, Gold Standard commissioned economists to conduct a comprehensive valuation of the socio-economic benefits delivered by our projects.
 The conclusion was that projects that follow safeguards, engage local stakeholders and provide development benefits beyond climate create shared value worth billions of (US equivalent) dollars.
 The economic value of Gold Standard project impacts per tonne of CO2 can be seen in Figure 3.

 Prices in the voluntary carbon market do reflect some of these “economic value” principles.
 For example, prices for clean cookstoves projects, which often deliver life-saving health benefits to women and children, are generally higher than projects that focus more on the emissions reduction.
 But they ultimately yield to the forces of supply and demand, without safeguards such as a minimum price.
 This is why there is a tremendous gap between the average historical prices for carbon credits from Figure 1 compared to the economic value of impacts they deliver as noted in Figure 4.